 Anna Hansen is a chef and author based in London.
-In 2008 Anna opened the Modern Pantry in Clerkenwell, London; the restaurant’s second location is in Finsbury Square.
+In 2008 Anna opened the Modern Pantry in Clerkenwell, London.

 Born in Canada to Kiwi parents – a mother of Danish origins and father with Belgian-Swiss heritage – she was raised in New Zealand by an extended family who prized respect for ingredients, homemade food and culinary creativity.
 Spending “many happy hours” in the kitchen of her grandmother, a Danish immigrant who adapted her country’s recipes to the available ingredients, she grew up with vegetables growing in the back garden and chickens laying the family’s eggs.